monotomy/CYTHAR-Sequenzer/README.md

 # NOTES

-CYTHAR is my first big project and i know that the code is not clean.
+The code is not clean and very crazy -> I tried out and learned many things.
 But it's working :-).

 A rewrite and the following version you will find here: https://github.com/monotomy/cythar-online

-If you are interested to make some crasy things, any help is wellcome.
+If you are interested to make some crazy things, any help is welcome.